DataDog/documentation/content/en/continuous_integration/quality_gates/_index.md

 {{< img src="ci/qg_rule_condition_sa_errors_security.png" alt="Rule for static analysis security errors" style="width:80%;">}}
 5. Select whether the rule should block the pipeline or not when it fails.
 Non-blocking rules are still evaluated, but they do not block the pipeline when they fail.
-6. Select the rule name.
+6. Select a rule name that describes the rule that you are creating.
-7. Click on "Save Rule".
+7. Click on **Save Rule**.

 A rule starts being evaluated as soon as it is created.

 ## Datadog-ci gate evaluate

 Quality Gates evaluation is invoked by calling the [`datadog-ci gate evaluate`][4] command.
-The command:
+This command:
 1. Retrieves all the impacted rules based on the current pipeline context (branch, repository).
-The rules that are retrieved vary based on the pipeline context, the rules scopes and eventual custom scopes ([AM] ADD LINK TO SECTION BELOW).
+The rules that are retrieved vary based on the pipeline context, the rules scopes and eventual custom scopes (more info in the rule scope section) ([AM] ADD LINK TO SECTION BELOW).
 2. Evaluates all the impacted rules.
 3. If one or more blocking rules fail, the command fails as well, blocking the pipeline.